 As psychologists use the term, a personality trait is an internal, psychological characteristic that involves the tendency to respond in a particular way.

 You might tend to be more outgoing, or you might tend to be more reserved.
 The fact that you show a particular tendency in how you respond across situations suggests that you possess some psychological characteristic, or perhaps a set of characteristics, that predisposes you to react in one way or another.
-So, we would say that you have a trait that predisposes you to tend to be outgoing or reserved or whatever.
+Therefore, we would say that you have a trait that predisposes you to tend to be outgoing, reserved, etc.

 If you have a particular trait, we ought to be able to see a tendency for you to respond in a particular way across different situations.
 Of course, even when people have a trait, they don’t act the same way all the time.
 Different situations call for different kinds of behaviors, and people who act exactly the same way all the time don’t adapt to the demands of specific situations.